Dec 27, 2021

 Gain a better understanding of AWG measurements and learn the difference between these two sizes of wire.

 In the United States, the standard form of measuring a cable’s thickness is referred to as the American Wire Gauge (AWG).
-AWG measurements are most commonly used for electrical conducting wires.
+AWG measurements are most commonly used for electrical conducting wires and is the standard for wire sizing and current rating.
 When considering AWG measurements, it’s important to keep in mind that the thickness excludes the wire’s outer jacket and only includes the diameter of the copper wiring inside.
 In general, the rule of thumb is that the larger the gauge number, the thinner the wire and vice versa.
 For example, a 4 copper wire will be smaller and thinner than a 1 copper wire.

 A wire’s thickness affects its properties like load carrying and resistance capacity.
 For this reason, industry professionals and anyone using wires need to know a wire’s gauge so they can determine if it’s suitable for specific applications.
 For example, lower AWGs are used in furnaces and stovetops while higher ones are used in extension cords and other low-voltage cords.